Gurvirr/Wave-Function-Collapse/README.md

 The **Wave Function Collapse Algorithm** can become very difficult to comprehend and oftentimes unnecessarily convoluted, especially with more advanced adaptations.
 My goal while working on **this** adaptation of the algorithm was to make it as **straightforward**, **efficient** and **simplified** as possible, which I believe I have accomplished seeing how the entire program is only **65** lines!

-As previously established the algorithm **procedurally generates** a pattern by considering the potential neighbours and constraints of the various tiles.
+As previously established, the algorithm **procedurally generates** a pattern by considering the potential neighbours and constraints of the various tiles.
 To better understand how this **really** works, let's step back and take a look at the **Wave Function Collapse Algorithm** in action:

 ![WFC Demo](https://github.com/Gurvirr/Wave-Function-Collapse/assets/99685253/04c5f75f-4176-45bd-b9de-827d62194e84)